particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Library updates 2025-08-01

+The [library viewer](/reference/device-os/libraries/search/) has been updated for newly released or updates libraries.

 ### Tachyton datasheet 2025-07-30

 The [Tachyon datasheet](/reference/datasheets/tachyon/tachyon-datasheet#radio) now includes the radio module model number.
 It was accidentally omitted before.